akanksha6082/multithreading-library/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**athread** is a light weight multithreading library based on one-one and many-one threading model.
+**athread** is a light weight POSIX based multithreading library based on one-one and many-one threading model.

 There are two types of threads to be managed in a modern system : User threads and Kernel threads.
 One-One and Many-One Model of threading are specific implementations of mapping the user level threads to kernel level threads.